Running with Arthritis

 Complementing your training with an anti-inflammatory diet - anti-inflammatory foods have long been touted as an effective way of addressing inflammation associated with arthritis (think ginger, turmeric, and plant-based foods with natural antioxidants).
 Pair your running program with a healthy diet that eliminates processed foods, incorporates moderately cooked or raw vegetables, and possibly includes supplements that deliver lots of vitamins and minerals, like vitamin D, for your body.

-Warming up - whether you have arthritis or not, warming up prior to a run is always a good idea.
+Warming up - whether you have arthritis or not, warming up before a run is always a good idea.
 Unlike static stretching, a dynamic warm-up involves moving your entire body, i.e. in a brisk walk or with jumping jacks.
-Warming up is key to mobilizing your joints as well so they are not as stiff and stressed once you start running.
+Warming up is key to mobilizing your joints as well, so they are not as stiff and stressed once you start running.

 Picking the right footwear - the right shoes are going to be your most important piece of gear when it comes to running.
 For people with arthritis, some running shoes like minimalist or trail running shoes with rock plates might not be the best idea.
 In the same vein, running shoes that are old (have logged over 800 kilometres) and worn out can also alter your running form with detrimental impact.
 Talk to your doctor about the best running shoes for your type of arthritis and get sized correctly for the best fit.